-This year, we have completed our short-term goals of resuming water quality monitoring; deploying temperature loggers in the main stem and tributaries; and starting to develop a picture of the thermal refugia in the watershed.
+This year, we have completed our short-term goals of resuming water quality monitoring; deploying temperature loggers in the main stem and tributaries; and continued to develop a picture of the thermal refugia in the watershed.
+We will share this information with Atlantic DataStream.